Breaking News | NPA Expects 24 Ships With Petroleum Products, Others At Lagos Ports

 According to it, the ships are expected to arrive at the Lagos Port Complex.

-READ ALSO: Ugwuanyi replaces Innoson patrol van stolen by hoodlums at Iwollo Police Division, Ezeagu LGA The publication said that the ships contained bulk wheat, general cargo, frozen fish, container, trucks, bulk sugar, bulk salt, steel, pipes, petrol, gypsum, sodium sulphur, and butane gas.
+READ ALSO: Insecurity: PDP statement on Ebonyi most disappointing ― Commissioner The publication said that the ships contained bulk wheat, general cargo, frozen fish, container, trucks, bulk sugar, bulk salt, steel, pipes, petrol, gypsum, sodium sulphur and butane gas.

 NPA reports that another 14 ships had arrived at the ports, waiting to berth with bulk malt, container, frozen fish, general cargo and chemical.